The BaselineAPS™ Method From Academia to Silicon Valley Lab to Software

 Learn more

-• Becoming and remaining a high level athlete is an ongoing journey, and it doesn’t stop.
+• Becoming and remaining a high-level athlete is an ongoing journey, and it doesn’t stop.
 Your body, strength, quickness, agility, and endurance all change and progress throughout your career.
-The BaselineAPS programming personalizes where you are, and where you have come from.
-It progresses you based upon data including your Athlete Classification, and moves you along the continuum of load capacity and movement optimization.
+The BaselineAPS programming personalizes where you are and where you have come from.
+It progresses you based upon data, including your Athlete Classification, and moves you along the continuum of Load Capacity and movement optimization.
 The exercise regimen prepares you to be ready for more strength, efficiency, and performance.

 play icon